All laptop screens are compatible models, even your original.

 Why don't suppliers care about colour gamut and viewing angles?

-We have 150,000 part codes and rising on our database.
+We have over a quarter of a million (!) part codes and rising on our database.
 Most of these are not being made anymore - so we advertise a screen compatible with xyz part code and also say in our terms that if a model is not available we will send the next best thing or currently available model.

 Lets look at Lenovo: They have 3 models of screen above for the laptop I did a parts search for.